AkashShuklaGithub/zunzuna/README.md

 6. Talk to your bot on Messenger!
 7. You need to define the sories to get the appropriate context from [wit.ai](https://wit.ai)

+For now you can use these [wit.ai stories](https://wit.ai/awachat/zunzuna/stories)

 For windows users, set the environment variables using `settoken.bat` file and run `settoken.bat` on cmd prompt

 ## How Zunzuna works?